Alastair2D/injection_dependent/README.md

 ## Technology

-This project was built with Javascript and [React Native](https://facebook.github.io/react-native/).
+This project was built with Javascript, [React Native](https://facebook.github.io/react-native/) and [Redux](https://redux.js.org/introduction).
 We used [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) testing frameworks.
 Jest provides test coverage as well.
 [ESLint](https://github.com/Intellicode/eslint-plugin-react-native) has been set up as a style checking.

+The repo with our backend is [here](https://github.com/andrewwood2/inj_dep_api) and deployed on [heroku](https://guarded-caverns-16437.herokuapp.com/).

 ## How to install and use